lvidarte/lightyear/README.md

 Lightyear is flexible: you can create N kinds of different processes, launch N instances for each of them, and create N queues for communication.

+Lightyear allows you to add specific command line options for every pipeline.

 ### Pipelines